Using Business Central as your Business Inbox in Outlook

 Getting the Add-in

 Then, when you open Outlook, you will see an email message from Dynamics 365 Business Central Admin.
-The new add-ins are added to the Outlook ribbon, and in Outlook Web App, you can see the Business Central add-ins immediately above or below the body of the email message.
+The new add-ins are added to the Outlook ribbon, and in the browser, you can see the Business Central add-ins immediately above or below the body of the email message.
 The add-ins are updated periodically, and you'll get notified that a new version is ready for you in Outlook.

 Some companies using Office 365 restrict users' permissions to deploy add-ins.
 So you must make sure that you have an Office 365 subscription that includes email and allows you to deploy add-ins.
 If you want to try out the add-in anyway, you can try Office 365 for free.

 Using the Contact Insights Add-in

 Let's say that you get an email from a customer that wants to get a quote on some items.
 Directly in Outlook, you can open the Business Central add-in, which recognizes the sender as a customer, and opens the customer card for his company.
 From this dashboard, you can see overview information for the customer, as well as drill down for more detail on specific documents.
 You can also dig into the sales history for the customer.
-If it's a new customer, you can create them as a new customer in Business Central without leaving Outlook.
+If it's a new contact, you can create them as a new customer in Business Central without leaving Outlook.